maarten-pennings/ENS210/README.md

 Note that the ENS210 requires a supply voltage of 1.71V ..
 3.6V.
 So, 3.3V is ok, but *do not use a 5V board*.
-The Nano has 3v3 supply, but runs I2C on 5V.
+The Arduino nano has 3v3 supply, but runs I2C on 5V.
 This does seem to work.

 ## Links
 The ENS210 is made by [ams](http://www.ams.com).